abelzhang115/abelzhang115/README.md

 **Any storage class to the Reduced Redundancy storage class.
 *The S3 Intelligent-Tiering storage class to the S3 Standard-IA storage class.
 *The S3 One Zone-IA storage class to the S3 Standard-IA or S3 Intelligent-Tiering storage classes.

+#### bucket policy
+A bucket policy is a type of resource-based policy that can be used to grant permissions to the principal that is specified in the policy.
+Principals can be in the same account as the resource or in other accounts.
+For cross-account permissions to other AWS accounts or users in another account, you must use a bucket policy.

 ## Security